Yishu0604/Optimal-Checkpointing-Strategies-for-Iterative-Applications/README.md

 # code
 gen_faults.m generate faults which obey the Expentional distribution
-simulation_static.m is a simulate function using static strategy
-simulation_dynamic.m is a simulate function using dynamic strategy
+main_GCR.m do the simulations for GCR application main_gopi.m do the simulations for the neuroscience application main_random.m do the simulations for the synthetic application simulation_each_iteration.m is a simulate function using CKPTEACHITER strategy
-test_Uniform.m do the simulations for iterations who obey Uniform distribution
-test_gamma.m do the simulations for iterations who obey Gamma distribution
-test_Nniform.m do the simulations for iterations who obey Normal distribution
-save_data.m and save_data_new.m save data as csv format
-R_final_plot.R plot figures using ggplot2 in R studio
+simulation_each_segement.m is a simulate function using CKPTEACHTASK strategy simulation_optimal_pattern.m is a simulate function using the dynamic programming algorithm simulation__p_YD.m is a simulate function using CKPTYD strategy plot_three_strategies.R plot figures using ggplot2 in R studio